mysteryisfun/7thgear_Internship_Project/docs/phase2_video_processing.md

 # Phase 2: Video Processing Module - Frame Extraction and Scene Detection Implementation

 This document outlines the implementation of the Frame Extraction and Scene Detection components of the Intelligent Data Extraction System's Video Processing Module.

 ## Overview

 The Frame Extraction component is responsible for extracting individual frames from meeting videos at specified intervals.
-The Scene Detection component analyzes these frames to identify meaningful scene changes based on text content using OCR technology.
+The Scene Detection component analyzes these frames to identify meaningful scene changes based on text content using PaddleOCR technology.
 These are the foundation of our video processing pipeline.

 ## Features Implemented